manulera/ShareYourCloning/readme.md

 There is a mockup of an interface representing this cloning strategy [here](https://www.genestorian.org/html/web_interface/index.html)

+### Workflow of the application

+The application frontend provides an interface where the user can specify a source (with or without sequence inputs).
+This source is sent to the backend in a `POST` request, where the step encoded in the source is executed, and the output sequence is returned and displayed in the frontend.

+Then the user can use the output sequence as an input for a new source, and so on.

 ### Encoding this information

 The idea is to eventually use [SBOL](https://sbolstandard.org/) to encode all the information, but as a first approach, I will start with json.
 As of now, the data looks more or less like this.